bisturi/bisturi/docs/reference/01_simple_packet_creation.md

-In this case we want to create a simple packet TLP (Type-Length-Payload) with the next format
+We will begin with a simple packet called Type-Length-Payload or TLP.

+It consists of three fields:
- - type: 1 byte
+ - `type`: 1 byte
- - length: 4 bytes (big endian, unsigned)
+ - `length`: 4 bytes (big endian, unsigned)
- - payload: 'length' bytes
+ - `payload`: `length` bytes

-We translate this into a python's class
+We translate this into a Python's class

 ```python
 >>> from bisturi.packet import Packet